 Such a stunning texture is achieved thanks to pickling lime or slaked lime, which contain Calcium Hydroxide, so make sure that you don’t substitute it with anything.

-7 Syrian Dry Sweets That Everyone Longs For
+Syrian Dry Sweets

 Have you found what Syrian sweets to enjoy at tea time?
 I highly recommend dry sweets since it is best complemented by tea.
 Check out these delicate recipes!
 You will regret it if you don’t try them at least once in your life.

-5. Ghraybeh (Shortbread)
+8. Ghraybeh (Shortbread)

 This recipe just requires some basic baking ingredients.
 You need nothing more than butter, flour, sugar, and some nuts.
 You can add some rose water and orange blossom to add more aroma.
-I promise that Ghraybeh will be your favorite dessert for teatime.

 With this excellent recipe, you only need 3 ingredients to make Ghraybeh.

-6. Mshabbak (Syrian Doughnuts)
+9. Mshabak (Syrian Doughnuts)

-7. Baklava (Nut-Filled Layers Of Filo Pastry)
+10. Baklava (Nut-Filled Layers Of Filo Pastry)

 Besides Syria, this layered pastry is also a famous dessert in Libya, Iran, Turkey, and other Arab countries.
+Baklava, also known as Baklawa, is a deliciously indulgent treat that is believed to have originated in Turkey, although its exact origin remains a topic of debate.

 Baklava may have a complicated look, but making it is easier than you think.

-8. Ekmak (Syrian Sweet Bread)
+11. Ekmak (Syrian Sweet Bread)

 The texture of Kunāfah is also amazing.
 It has a crispy exterior, while the filling in the middle is rich and delicious melting cheese.
 Mouth-watering!